chartexhibition/chartexhibition.com/content/index.md

   link: "submit"
 ---

-Good researchers put a lot of effort into making their work beautiful, in particular, the tricky task of visualising their findings in charts and graphs.
-We think they should get a chance show off their great work to a wider audience.
+Researchers put a lot of effort into making their work beautiful.
+In particular, visualising their findings in charts is a tricky task.

+We think they should get a chance to show off their great work to a wider audience.
 That's why we've started Chart Exhibition.

 Our first exhibition is being organised for late 2017 in Brisbane, Australia.